On The Calculus of Human Experience

 Mythology, stories and ancient wisdom is the calculus of human experience

-Should Modernity be a Mathematician, Statistician or Sculptor?
-For what is the language of Mathematics but an abstract paint bush to draw in the net of the continuous reality.
-The Mathematician would be precise, creating new methods and formulae’s for deterministic calculation.
-Suppose though, through our use of stories and wisdom, we may formalize a new type of calculus, on the language of virtues and values of the human race encoded as myths, tales and stories.
-“The unsung rules or patterns of conscious existence”.
+Should nature be a Mathematician, Statistician or a Story teller?
+For what is the language of Mathematics but an abstract paintbrush to draw in the net of the continuous reality.
+What is Statistics but the sfumato by which we blur the randomness of life into a coherent structure.
+And the third option: narrative - an emerging calculus in the language of virtues and values of humans encoded as myths, tales, and stories.

-The Hero’s Journey: A formula or map of becoming the potential which is embedded in all of us.
+The Hero’s Journey: A formula to embracing the potential embedded in all of us.

-The Symbolism of Escape: Huxley’s Soma, Dostoevsky’s Alcohol, Orwell’s 2 Minutes Hate, the social media of our age
+The Symbolism of Escape: Huxley’s Soma, Dostoevsky’s Alcohol, Orwell’s 2 Minutes Hate

-And yet, despite what the collective morals would propose we believe, that is to say: material exhibitionism, Nature carves it’s formulas of existence in the stone tapestry of our collective history in quite different ways.
-For our existence is but a piece of art, instantiable into any medium which touches the observer’s prototype - paint, stone, narrative, drama.
-It is not the gold or silver which are used to etch the imprint of the those great men and women, but clay as Seneca would say.
+Nature carves it’s formulas for immortality in these different ways.
+For our existence more palatable when interpreted as a piece of art, instantiable into many mediums - paint, stone, narrative, drama.
+It is not the gold or silver which are used to etch the imprint of those great men and women, but clay, as Seneca might say.

-True wealth, perhaps, is to touch infinity.
-The enduring and tempting law of human experience that we engage in as the game, “how close to total catastrophe can we get”.
-But perhaps it is that which boldly adventures to touch infinity in their domain of choosing that acts as a new tool to expand this glorious work of art.
-And those adventurers, become the ones whom inspire Nature a new avenue of expression - a new path to take in her artwork of human experience.
-It is then he or she who becomes a character of history.
-A formulae in this grand calculus of consciousness.
+True wealth, perhaps, is to touch infinity in one of these symbols - while enduring the courtship with total catastrophe.
+For that which boldly adventures to touch infinity in their domain of choosing acts as a new tool to expand this glorious work of art.
+Those adventurers, become the ones who inspire Nature a new avenue of expression - a new path to take in her artwork of human experience.
+It is then he or she who becomes a character of history - a formula to this grand new calculus.